The Art Law Review: United Kingdom

 If an artwork turns out to be a fake or forgery, a buyer's recourse may depend on whether the artwork was bought through a dealer or at auction.
 Most major auction houses offer a limited contractual authenticity guarantee in relation to artworks catalogued without qualification as being by a particular artist, which entitles the buyer, subject to various conditions being fulfilled, to return an artwork within a set time period if the work turns out to be a fake or forgery.

 Such authenticity guarantees also usually extend to private treaty sales via auction houses.
 This was recently illustrated in a dispute involving a painting attributed to Frans Hals.
 In 2010, Sotheby's brokered the sale of the painting between co-owners, Fairlight Art Ventures (Fairlight) and London dealer Mark Weiss, and US collector Richard Hedreen, who paid US$10.75 million for the painting.
 A few years later, following scientific analysis of the painting, Sotheby's accepted that the painting was a forgery, rescinded the contract for sale, and refunded the full purchase price to the buyer.
 Litigation ensued over whether the sellers were in the circumstances legally liable to repay their portions of the sale proceeds to Sotheby's.
 The sellers maintained that the painting was genuine and refused to agree a refund.
 Mr Weiss eventually settled out of court while Fairlight and Sotheby's continued to trial.
 The High Court found in Sotheby's favour in December 2019.31 In November 2020, the Court of Appeal dismissed Fairlight's appeal, upholding the lower court's decision that Sotheby's was entitled to a reimbursement.
 The Court was not asked to consider whether the painting was indeed a forgery.32

-Dealers may offer a contractual warranty or, if the contract is silent on these points, certain statutory warranties in relation to the quality of an artwork, its fitness for purpose and whether it matches its description will be implied into the contract for sale either under the SGA,21 in business-to-business sales, or under the Consumer Rights Act 2015 (CRA)22 in business-to-consumer sales.
+Dealers may offer a contractual warranty or, if the contract is silent on these points, certain statutory warranties in relation to the quality of an artwork, its fitness for purpose, and whether it matches its description, will be implied into the contract for sale either under the SGA in business-to-business sales,33 or under the Consumer Rights Act 2015 (CRA) in business-to-consumer sales.34

 If a sale is deemed a sale by description, and the artist is wrongly identified, the buyer will in principle have the right to cancel the sale.
 Traditionally, however, the English courts have not regarded sales of artworks, even if the artwork is clearly attributed to a particular artist, as sales by description.
 The case law in this regard has consistently concerned sales between art market professionals on both sides of the transaction and it remains to be seen whether the courts would be prepared to imply more readily a sale by description in a transaction between a dealer and a consumer, given the protections now afforded to consumers by the CRA.